-Those who have gone night fishing for stripers already know that the night bite is often the right bite, but to effectively night fish you’ll need to adapt some new tackle and tactics.
+Those who have gone night fishing for striped bass already know that the night bite is often the right bite.
+At some times of the year it's virtually the only path to success, and at others it will give you relief from the crowds and the heat of the sun.
+But to effectively night fish you’ll need to adapt some new tackle and tactics.
+Here are three tips and tricks that will boost your success rate once the sun goes down.

 night fishing for stripers